 Do I need to register to receive public notices?

-No, Salt Lake City manages a collection of list services for public meetings and hearings.
+No, Salt Lake City manages a LISTSERV for public meetings and hearings.
 You can subscribe by clicking here.

 Are there any financial resources available?

-Visit the Community Grant Progam by clicking here.
+Visit the Community Grant Program by clicking here.

 All community organizations seeking recognition pursuant to this chapter must comply with the following: